semperton/container/README.md

 ## Configuration

-You can configure the container with definitions. ```callables``` (except invokable objects) are always treated as factories and can (!should) be used to bootstrap class instances:
+You can configure the container with definitions. ```Callables``` (except invokable objects) are always treated as factories and can (!should) be used to bootstrap class instances:

 ```php
 use Semperton\Container\Container;